WebAssembly/design/HighLevelGoals.md

 4. Design to maintain the versionless, feature-testing and backwards-compatible evolution story of the web; engines should not need multiple, versioned decoders.
-5. Design and implement incrementally:
-    * v.1 will allow an effective (load-time and performance) [polyfill][] via client-side compilation to [asm.js][].
-It will be a Minimum Viable
+5. Design and implement incrementally: the initial version will be a Minimum Viable Product by being an effective [polyfill][] via client-side compilation to [asm.js][], with a feature set similar to [asm.js][]'s current features.
+Subsequent versions will be more [featureful][].
-      Product: basically what you can do with [asm.js][].
-	* Subsequent versions will expose further features, prioritized based on developer feedback, such as:
-	  - Concurrency and parallelism through threads and SIMD.
-	  - Dynamic loading.
-	  - Finer-grained control on memory management.
-	  - Zero-cost exception handling.
-	  - Garbage collection.
 6. Design to integrate well with the existing web platform:
     * execute in the same semantic universe as JavaScript;
     * allow synchronous calls to and from JavaScript;